tundish/blathnaid/app/tale.rst

 "This one says 'Compassion'", he said.

 Then Fell resumed his account of Mayor Ingomer.
-How, after some strange accident which no one could explain, Ingomer instituted an inspectorate for pressure vessels, whose eyewatering fees nearly put the Smiths entirely out of business.
+How, after some strange accident which no one could explain, Ingomer set up an inspectorate for pressure vessels, whose punishing fees nearly put the Smiths entirely out of business.
 Luckily, the new Guild of Boilermakers, of which Ingomer was Director, was soon in place to take on the burden of both manufacture and assurance of all such things in the City.

-But the Boilermakers did not understand metallurgy.
+But the Boilermakers it seemed did not understand metallurgy.
-They were proud of the prooving of their seams, yet they had no care at all that the flux leeched into the Gin.
+They were diligent in the prooving of their seams, yet they had no care at all that the flux was contaminating the Gin.

 And that was all that Fell would say, and he went back to his work.
 So Jack dangled his legs over the dock for a bit, then went back to the cellar to sleep.